This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Most of them are a byproduct of the fermentation process.

-Together with the probiotic effect also aid in relieving diarrhea and constipation and ensure a steady transit of food content through the gut.
+Together with the probiotic effect, it also aids in relieving diarrhea and constipation and ensure a steady transit of food content through the gut.

 It can be used as a probiotic for maintenance of gut health, and as a treatment for fungal and bacterial infections.

 Kombucha operates as a probiotic, which helps provide relief from specific abdominal complications such as IBS, diarrhea, and chronic constipation.

 Other digestive enzymes contained in this tea help raise the glucuronic acid effects, which further aid the breakdown of saccharides and proteins, in turn increasing the digestive system capability.

 Antibiotics, alcohol use, and stress will deplete the microbiome cells in the body.

 Drinking this fermented beverage will assist you in replenishing this beneficial lost gut bacteria.